 - The University's Senate Office provides detailed guidance to Colleges and Schools on the management and retention of information and records relating to teaching material and assessment performance.

 - It is University policy that Colleges and Schools are responsible for releasing information on assessment (including examination marks) to students.
-Students should only need to submit a Subject Access Request to the Data Protection Office if they require their personal file, minutes of examiners' meetings, or advice on data protection issues, or where more complex DPA issues are evident.
+Students should only need to submit a Subject Access Request to the Data Protection Office if they require their personal file, minutes of examiners' meetings, or advice on data protection issues, or where more complex GDPR issues are evident.

 - If you require a copy of your degree, a transcript, or a certifying letter relating to your studies for employment or any other reason, please contact Student Services for this information

 - If you require advice or further assistance in accessing information held on you by the University, please contact the Data Protection and Freedom of Information Office.